hendrikmaus/drafter-php/README.md

 $version = $drafter
     ->version()
     ->run();

+// Reset options on the command
+$drafter->resetOptions();
 ```
 `$version` should now contain a string like `v0.1.9`.
  If something is wrong, an exception will have been thrown most likely.

+ > Keep in mind that Drafter-php is designed to keep its state,
+ > run `\DrafterPhp\DrafterInterface::resetOptions` to get rid of the version option you just set
+ > for the next call on the instance.

 #### Parse your-service.apib into your-service.ast.json
 Make sure your input path is correct and readable, and your output path is writable.